Into the wilds

 - First of all - You probably have other ideas...feel free to try them

-- Implement more feature for the web client to control the issues through the application (closing issues, adding comments etc.)
+- Implement a richer web client that can control the issues through the application (closing issues, adding comments etc.).
+Think about security!

 - Add some kind of custom authentication before the user can enter the application.

 - Do a authentication through GitHubs OAuth provider instead of the Basic Authentication.
 This way a user could log into your applications through their OAuth credentials and will see all of their own resources.

 - The user could then choose what repository to watch and the server application creates the web hook through the web API.

 To be able to solve the assignment you may do some reading in the documentation at GitHub.
 Here are some links: